CODING-CLUB-CUCEK/000-python3/README.md

 # python 101
-Repo for learning Python basics, from beginners to expert links(solutions) for all the solved problems are given below .
+Repo for learning Python basics, from beginners to experts.
+### links(solutions) for all the solved problems are given below.